29 May 4MP Or 8MP: What Camera Resolution Means for You

 If you’ve been shopping around for a security camera, you’ve likely noticed the words 2MP, 4MP, maybe even 4K (8MP) etc. And if you’re new to the world of cameras and camera resolution, you may not know what that means, or which type you should get.
+We will explore the differences between 4MP and 8MP cameras and What Camera Resolution Means for You.
 So here’s what you need to know about cameras and their MP.

 What does MP mean?

 MP refers to the megapixel, which is the measurement of a camera’s resolution.
 1 megapixel is the equivalent of 1 million pixels.
 So the higher the megapixel count (1MP, 2MP, etc.), the better the resolution the camera has.

 What’s the difference between the 4MP and 8MP?

 In general, with each increase in MP, the resolution increases by 1 million pixels.
 Here’s a quick list of the megapixels and their respective height and width dimensions in screens.